|

 create table emp2 as select * from emp where 1=2;

-This example creates a temporary table that is transaction specific: CREATE GLOBAL TEMPORARY TABLE taxable_emp (empno number(5), ename varchar2(20), sal number(10,2), tax number(10,2)) ON COMMIT DELETE ROWS; Indexes can be created on temporary tables.
+Indexes can also be created on temporary tables.
 They are also temporary and the data in the index has the same session or transaction scope as the data in the underlying table.
-Alter

 Use the ALTER TABLE statement to alter the structure of a table.